portainer/portainer-docs/docs/v2.0-be/kubernetes/resource_pools/create.md

 ### Resource Assignment

  A resource pool is a logical abstraction of a Kubernetes cluster, to provide for more flexible management of resources.
-Best practice is to set a quota assignment as this ensures greatest security/stability; alternatively, you can disable assigning a quota for unrestricted access (not recommended).
+The best practice is to set a quota assignment as this ensures the greatest security/stability; alternatively, you can disable assigning a quota for unrestricted access (not recommended).

 Here you can define resource limits: